Opportunities for Contest Tax Liabilities – Houston Tax Attorney

 Petitioner testified during the trial that he had sold [the company] before the last quarter of 2010 and that the new owner, not petitioner, would have been the responsible person.
 In addition, petitioner indicated that he had paid the employment tax liabilities for all quarters that ended before he sold the company.
 Petitioner adduced written evidence at the trial showing when he had sold the company, and he further indicated that the buyer’s testimony would support his position.
 So we are faced with (1) an anomalous circumstance where petitioner might have been able to successfully contest the underlying liabilities and (2) the resulting question of whether it was an abuse of respondent’s discretion not to permit him to attempt to do so.

-The question was really whether the taxpayer had an “opportunity” to dispute the liabilities prior to the CDP Hearing.
 The court cited its prior precedent, which says that “Section 6330 does not authorize the Commissioner to waive the time restrictions imposed therein.”
 Based on this, the court concluded that the IRS did not abuse its discretion.
 So the taxpayer lost–or so it would seem.

 While the court’s precedent is correct that Section 6330 does not authorize the IRS to waive the time restrictions, it does not go on to say that Section 6330 does not go on to say that the IRS cannot waive the time restrictions.
 The court also did not address the regulations, which provide the IRS Office of Appeals broad discretion to settle tax cases for the IRS.